ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ~~~~~~~~~~~

 ## Retrieve a List of Group Configurations by Filters ## {#collection-resource-fetch}

+This operation MUST be supported by the Group Manager and MAY be supported by an Administrator.

 The Administrator can send a FETCH request to the group-collection resource, in order to retrieve a list of the existing OSCORE groups that fully match a set of specified filter criteria.
 This is returned as a list of links to the corresponding group-configuration resources.